The effects of being deemed inside IR35 from April 6th 2021

 The answer is no, in that you can extract the income you have been taxed on from your company without further being taxed.

-On the other hand, HMRC will not allow your company to claim the PAYE deducted as a corporation tax deduction either.
-I suggest you speak to your accountant about how this needs to be shown in your company accounts as the IR35 element of this query I can answer, the accounting treatment should be referred to a professional for advice.
+On the other hand, HMRC will not allow your company to claim the PAYE already deducted as a corporation tax deduction as well.
+We suggest you speak to your accountant about how this needs to be shown in your company accounts as the accounting treatment should be referred to an accounting professional for advice.

 We had quite a specific question about how someone’s company would pay back a bounce-back loan, and this would apply to any of the company’s liabilities which might have to be met.
 If the company does not have the funds, then unfortunately the owners of the business will have to inject the necessary funds to meet the liabilities.